T3tsuo/paladinsLive/README.md

 Match" will make the program attempt to view both teams player stats of the current match.

 ### Shortcuts:
-Right now there are two shortcuts that can be used to use the program more efficiently.
+Right now there are two shortcuts that can be used to make the navigation of the program more friendly.
 There is the "Esc" button that will go back instead of manually hitting the back button.
-As well as the "Refresh" button that will refresh the Live Match.
+As well as the "R" button that will refresh the Live Match.
 This is useful if the player is in a new match or if there might be a bot in the match.